F2er-WRO/Project/README.md

-# WRO FUTURE ENGINEERS 2025
+# WRO FUTURE ENGINEERS 2025: Team F2er

 ## Build, Compile and Upload Process

 The project was developed using **Python** as the programming language.
 All source code was written and edited using **Visual Studio Code (VS Code)**, along with the official Python extension for syntax highlighting and code assistance.